dconnolly/draft-connolly-tls-mlkem-key-agreement/draft-connolly-tls-kems.md

 analyses.
 Implementations MUST NOT reuse randomness in the generation of KEM ciphertexts.

-**Binding properties** TLS 1.3's key schedule commits to the the ML-KEM encapsulation key and the encapsulated shared secret ciphertext as the `key_exchange` field as part of the `key_share` extension are populated with those values are included as part of the handshake messages, providing resilience against re-encapsulation attacks against KEMs used for key agreement.
+**Binding properties** TLS 1.3's key schedule commits to the the KEM encapsulation key and the encapsulated shared secret ciphertext as the `key_exchange` field as part of the `key_share` extension are populated with those values are included as part of the handshake messages, providing resilience against re-encapsulation attacks against KEMs used for key agreement.

-ML-KEM is MAL-BIND-K-PK-secure but only LEAK-BIND-K-CT and LEAK-BIND-K,PK-CT-secure, but because of the inclusion of the ML-KEM ciphertext in the TLS 1.3 key schedule there is no concern of malicious tampering (MAL) adversaries, not just honestly-generated but leaked key pairs (LEAK adversaries).
-The same is true of other KEMs with weaker binding properties, even if they were to have more constraints for secure use in contexts outside of TLS 1.3 handshake key agreement.These computational binding properties for KEMs were formalized in {{CDM23}}.
+Because of the inclusion of the KEM ciphertext in the TLS 1.3 key schedule, there is no concern of malicious tampering (MAL) adversaries, nor of just honestly-generated but leaked key pairs (LEAK adversaries).
+The same is true of KEMs with weaker binding properties, even if they were to have more constraints for secure use in contexts outside of TLS 1.3 handshake key agreement.These computational binding properties for KEMs were formalized in {{CDM23}}.

+[TODO: extrapolate on Kemmy Schmidt implications; in the mlkem document, strongly encourage implementers to use the seed variant of FIPS 203 to achieve strong binding properties]

 # IANA Considerations

-This document requests/registers two new entries to the TLS Supported Groups registry, according to the procedures in {{Section 6 of tlsiana}}.

- Value:
- : 0x0768 (please)

- Description:
- : MLKEM768

- DTLS-OK:
- : Y

- Recommended:
- : N

- Reference:
- : This document

- Comment:
- : FIPS 203 version of ML-KEM-768

- Value:
- : 0x1024 (please)

- Description:
- : MLKEM1024

- DTLS-OK:
- : Y

- Recommended:
- : N

- Reference:
- : This document

- Comment:
- : FIPS 203 version of ML-KEM-1024
+None.

 --- back